OISC ACCREDITED UK IMMIGRATION ADVISERS

 EU children born in the United Kingdom who automatically are not born British.

-For the children of EU whose parents have not finished five years residence in the United Kingdom on a continuous basis under the terms stipulated in the EU law before birth will not get British citizenship at birth.
-However, this group of children will be entitled to register as British nationals that is in accordance with section 1(3) of the British nationality Act 1981.
+For the children of EU whose parents have not finished five-year residence in the United Kingdom on a continuous basis under the terms stipulated in the EU law before birth will not get British citizenship at birth.
+However, this group of children will be entitled to register as British nationals that is in accordance with section 1(3) of the British Nationality Act 1981.

 EU children born outside the UK 30 April 2006.

-Many times our team of British citizenship lawyers in London comes across cases of families from the United Kingdom where the eldest among the children were not born in the United Kingdom while the younger kids of the family were born in the United Kingdom.
+There are the cases where the eldest among the children were not born in the United Kingdom while the younger kids of the family were born in the United Kingdom.
 For the younger children, they may acquire British citizenship at birth or the rough registration by automatic entitlement.
-For most of the parents, bringing the status of their eldest children to be in line with that of their younger brothers and sisters has always been a challange to them.
+For most of the parents, bringing the status of their eldest children to be in line with that of their younger brothers and sisters has always been a challenge.